MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ## Known issues

-### Gen. Product Posting Group must have a value in Customer.
+### Gen. Bus.
+Posting Group must have a value in Customer.
 It cannot be zero or empty.

-Fill in the **Customer Template Code** field on the **Shopify Shop Card** window with the template that has **Gen. Product Posting Group** populated.
+Fill in the **Customer Template Code** field on the **Shopify Shop Card** window with the template that has **Gen. Bus.
+Posting Group** populated.
 Customer template is used not only for creation of customers, but also for calculation of sales price and during creation of sales documents.

 ## See also